-Schwartzman beats Tsitsipas at ATP Cup
+Tsitsipas unsure he will play at Australian Open

 Last updated on .From the section Tennis

-Diego Schwartzman battled back from behind to defeat Stefanos Tsitsipas and secure victory for Argentina over Greece in the ATP Cup.
+World number four Stefanos Tsitsipas admits he is unsure if he will be fit to play at the Australian Open.

-Tsitsipas, 23, was playing in his first singles match since elbow surgery in 2021.
+Greece's Tsitsipas was beaten 6-7 (5-7) 6-3 6-3 by Argentina's Diego Schwartzman at the ATP Cup in his first singles match since elbow surgery.

+He had sat out his first singles match at the tournament in Sydney to "protect" his elbow.

+But after playing in the doubles on Saturday, he conceded he was "in a lot of pain".

-Speaking after beating Tsitsipas, world number 13 Schwartzman said: "I was just trying to think that it was his first match for two months after his elbow [injury], so I was thinking just to try and be in the match.
+"I was just trying to think that it was his first match for two months after his elbow [injury], so I was thinking just to try and be in the match," said Schwartzman.

 "I had the chance and I think I was ready.
 I am very happy because playing against Stefanos and being a set and a break down is not easy, but I found a way."